campa-consortium/pals/source/beamlines.md

   multipass: True
   length: 37.8
   zero_point: thingC
-  - kind: Line
-    name: line
+  line:
     - thingB             # This item refers to the name of an element or BeamLine defined elsewhere.
-    - kind: Drift:      # Another way of specifying the name of an element or BeamLine as an item.
+    - lineitem:          # Another way of specifying the name of an element or BeamLine as an item.
-        name: thingC
+        inherit: thingC
-    - kind: Quadrupole: # This item contains a Quadrupole that is reversed.
+    - lineitem: Quadrupole # This item contains a Quadrupole that is reversed.
         direction: -1
         ...
-    - kind: BeamLine:   # This item contains a BeamLine repeated three times
+    - lineitem:          # This item contains a BeamLine called a_subline repeated three times
+        inherit: a_subline
         repetition: 3
         ...
 ```

 %---------------------------------------------------------------------------------------------------